NVIDIA-Merlin/HugeCTR/notebooks/README.md

 - [movie-lens-example.ipynb](movie-lens-example.ipynb): Explains how to train and inference with the MoveLense dataset.
 - [embedding_plugin.ipynb](embedding_plugin.ipynb): Explains how to install and use the HugeCTR embedding plugin with Tensorflow.
 - [python_interface.ipynb](python_interface.ipynb): Explains how to use the Python interface and the model prefetching feature.
+- [hugectr_inference.ipynb](hugectr_inference.ipynb): Explains how to use python interface to predict with a trained model.